-This gets a little chunky in the slow cooker so you can either strain it before servings or give it a careful whirl in your blender.
-Heck, you can even do both if you want to.
+There are a few ways to make this and one is just as the recipe is below.
+Be warned that it gets a little chunky in the slow cooker so you can either strain it before serving or give it a careful whirl in your blender.

 - 1 to 2 cups (235 to 470 ml) brewed coffee or espresso (or use tea)

 - 2 cups (470 ml) vanilla unsweetened nondairy milk (or plain mixed with 1 teaspoon vanilla extract)

 - 2 to 4 tablespoons (30 to 60 ml) maple syrup (to taste)